Native American Activists Reoccupied Site Of Former Homeless Encampment

-Native American activists are taking a stand against the city of Minneapolis by reoccupying the area that once served as a homeless encampment.
+Native American activists took a stand against the city of Minneapolis by reoccupying the area that once served as a homeless encampment.

 The activists say they will not leave until local officials address the demands for more emergency shelter beds.
 They want local officials to respond to the housing crisis with “culturally specific” shelters for Natives experiencing homelessness.